 Unpublished observations and submitted manuscripts should not be given in the references section.
 They must be cited in the text as "name(s), unpublished data, 19..."

 Number references in the order in which they are mentioned in the text; do not alphabetize.
-In the text, author's citations must be followed by reference number in parenthesis.
-At the end of the text, identify references with Arabic numbers in the text and abbreviate the names of journals in accordance with the Index Medicus (www.nlm.nih.gov/tsd/serials/lji.html).
-In the reference, the names of all authors should be stated if less than six.
+In the text, the author's citations must be followed by a reference number in parenthesis.
+At the end of the book, identify references with Arabic numerals in the text and abbreviate the names of journals by the Index Medicus (www.nlm.nih.gov/tsd/serials/lji.html).
+In reference, the names of all authors should be stated if less than six.
 Otherwise, after six names, it should be followed by "et al." Examples related to correct use of references are given below.

 Standard Journal Article

 Russell IJ, Orr MD, Littman B, Vipraio GA, Alboukrek D, Michalek JE, et al. Elevated cerebrospinal fluid levels of substance P in patients with the fibromyalgia syndrome.
 Arthritis Rheum 1994;37:1593-601.